karllessard/community/sigs/jvm/rfcs/20190606-java-tensor-io.md

 their data, similar to what we find in Java NIO Buffers.

 More usage examples are provided at the end of this document.

+### Additional Notes on NdArray Size

+The `NdArray` API supports non-scalar arrays of any rank with up to <code>2<sup>63</sup> - 1</code> elements.
+This palliate to the current issue in TF Java where even it is possible to allocate tensors of that size, it is not possible to read their data since they are mapped to a single `ByteBuffer`, which is limited to
+<code>2<sup>31</sup> - 1</code> elements.

+Still, some of the read operations listed in the `NdArray` API will fail if the structure acceptings the data does not support that number of elements as well.
+For example, standard Java arrays uses 32-bits indices and therefore cannot fit the whole data of a `NdArray` with more than `Integer.MAX_VALUE` elements.
+In this case, calling `copyTo(array)` on such array will result in a `BufferUnderflowException`.
+Calling `stream()` on the other hand will succeed since Java streams work in 64-bits.

 ### Standard NdArray Implementations